Cover Design

 That’s not to say the two can’t be combined visually.
 There are going to be events in your plot that communicate your book’s theme more clearly than others.
 However, it’s usually much easier, aesthetically pleasing, and more effective to hint at your themes than to depict events on your cover.

 The images and colours of your cover should represent the key message or idea behind your narrative.
 Remember: people are not just visual creatures, but also emotional ones.
 To paraphrase Maya Angelou: people don’t remember what you say, but how you make them feel.
 So, you want your cover to be memorable and impressive, and to do this you need to evoke emotion.
-Make your reader feel something as he/she looks at your book cover.
+Make your reader feel something as they look at your book cover.
 The emotion you present through your design should reflect the themes, ideas, or essence of your narrative.

 A common approach is to illustrate the problem or source of conflict that is at the centre of your story.
 This can be an abstract concept or something more concrete, like this portrayal of everyone’s favourite white whale: